 Bishkek center area is situated between the Ala-Archa and Alamedin rivers that intersect in the north side of city with the Great Chuisky Canal (Chui is the name of the region).
 Formerly Pishpek, then Frunze and since 1991 Bishkek (in Kyrgyz a stick to stir the mare’s milk), is the largest city and the capital of Kyrgyz Republic and is located just north from the high snow capped peaks of Ala-Too range that are part of the Tien Shan mountains.
 The mountains can be also seen from almost everywhere in the city by just looking towards south.
 Bishkek is not the most beautiful or the cleanest of capitals but it has a relaxed feeling to it with great nature around it to be explored and can offer a lot for sightseeing.

-Bishkek is a Soviet-built city with large boulevards and developing high-rises (no that high though due to earthquake risk) of around 1 million residents.
-The cozy, green and slightly cosmopolitan capital of Kyrgyzstan offers an exciting experience for the travelers with the nearby nature destinations and the laid back atmosphere.
-Bishkek has lately turned into be the town for the backpackers, cycle tourists and young expats due to the low cost of living and especially due to the liberal visa regime for most countries.
+Bishkek is a Soviet-built city with wide boulevards and developing high-rises (no that high though due to earthquake risk) of around 1 million residents.
+The cozy, green and slightly cosmopolitan capital of Kyrgyzstan offers an exciting experience for travelers with the nearby nature destinations and the laid-back atmosphere combining vibrant nightlife and nomadic traditions.

 Bishkek Guide Table of Contents

 History of Bishkek

-After the October Revolution of 1917, a rapid development of the city began.
-Pishpek was renamed to Frunze in honor of famous native Soviet military leader Mikhail Frunze.
+After the October Revolution of 1917, the rapid development of the city began.
+Pishpek was renamed Frunze in honor of famous native Soviet military leader Mikhail Frunze.
 In 1936, the city became the capital of the Kyrgyz SSR.
 The city went through good and bad days in the middle of the 20th century.